aleboz/reddit-crawler/README.md

 Licenses and attributions
 -------------------------

-All source code ca.uwaterloo.sharvey.* is copyrighted via MIT License (see LICENSE).
+All source code ca.uwaterloo.sharvey.* is licensed under the MIT License (see LICENSE).

 All source code org.json.* is licensed under the JSON license (http://www.json.org/license.html)